Green box recycling

 What you need to know

-The materials we collect are loaded into different compartments on our vehicle to ensure they are kept separate and can be recycled easily.
+This helps us load the materials we collect into the different compartments in our vehicle, which ensures they are kept separate and can be easily recycled.

 - Clean glass jars and bottles (any colour)